nhorton04/git-interview-baseline/README.md

 ```

 1. We made a new directory with `mkdir mission-critical-application`.
-2. We moved into that directory with `cd mission-critical-application`.
+2. We used moved into that directory with `cd mission-critical-application`.
 3. We turned that directory into a git repository with `git init`.
 4. We created our application `touch application.rb`.
 5. We programmed an entire working first version in `application.rb` (_not reflected in the CLI commands above, but we did, and it was awesome, great job_).